 Russian Railways to purchase new railbuses for Sakhalin

-Russian Railways considers the acquisition of three type RA-3 brand new railbuses to run on the Sakhalin regauged network.
+Russian Railways considers the acquisition of three brand new railbuses of type RA-3 to run on the Sakhalin regauged network.
 The first vehicle is expected to be delivered to the island in autumn.
-The procurement is part of the programme for converting the Sakhalin railway network from a 1,067 to a 1,520 millimetres gauge that is widely common in Russia.
+The procurement is part of the programme for converting the Sakhalin railway network from 1,067 to 1,520 millimetres gauge that is widely common in Russia.

-The first type RA-3 railbus will serve the Yuzhno-Sakhalinsk – Korsakov line.
+The first railbus of type RA-3 will serve the Yuzhno-Sakhalinsk – Korsakov line.
 The new vehicles will eventually replace the Japanese-made type 2 diesel trains delivered by Fuji Heavy Industries in 1986.
 Sakhalin may become the second region in Russia to use this type railbuses after Moscow Oblast.

 The RA-3 railbus is a brand new type of the commuter rolling stock that is constructed now by Metrovagonmash, part of Transmashholding.
 The first units will be delivered to Central Suburban Passenger Company in August to serve the commuter lines in Moscow region.
 The new railbuses can be assembled in a composition from two-car to six-car multiple units.
 Russian Railways should define the specifications of the future procurement for Sakhalin.

 New passenger cars